MicrosoftDocs/Viva/Viva/goals/viva-goals-analytics.md

 **OKRs**

 - Total OKRs – Count of active OKRs (whose time range overlaps with the selected time range).
-- OKRs with check-ins – Count (and %) of active OKRs which had a check-in during the selected time range.
+- OKRs with check-ins – Count (and %) of active OKRs, which had a check-in during the selected time range.

-In the drilldown view, you'll see the metrics for sub-teams.
-You can click on a team's name to navigate to analytics of the particular team.
+In the drilldown view, you see the metrics for subteams.
+You can select on a team's name to navigate to analytics of the particular team.

 :::image type="content" source="../media/goals/analytics-images/7-vivagoals-adoption-breakdown.png" alt-text="Graph that shows the view of the analytics breakdown in Viva Goals.":::